-Attending physicians may prescribe treatment or services to be carried out by persons not licensed to provide a medical service or treat independently only when such.
-These services or treatment is must be rendered under the physician's direct control and supervision.
-Reimbursement to a worker for home Home health care provided by a worker's patient's family member is not required to be provided under the direct control and supervision of the attending physician if the family member demonstrates competency to the satisfaction of the attending physician.
+Attending physicians may prescribe services to be carried out by persons not licensed to provide a medical service or treat independently.
+These services must be rendered under the physician's direct control and supervision.
+Home health care provided by a patient's family member is not required to be provided under the direct control and supervision of the attending physician if the family member demonstrates competency to the satisfaction of the attending physician.